 Students will submit to a criminal background check prior to entering their senior capstone experiences.
 Because many sites require background checks, information obtained may inhibit students from progression into the senior capstone experiences.
 The background check will include social security number validation, address history for past 10 years, felony and misdemeanor criminal history search for all counties identified by the address history for the last seven years, national criminal history database, sex offender registries, child/elder abuse registries, motor vehicle driving record, and governmental agencies such as the Office of Inspector General.
 The College will notify students of findings as required by the Fair Credit and Reporting Act.
-Results of the backgrounds checks will be kept in a locked cabinet in the office of the Associate Dean for Academic and Student Affairs.
+Results of the backgrounds checks will be kept in a locked cabinet in the office of the Assistant Dean of Student Affairs and Enrollment Management.
 The results of the background check will be shared within and outside the University on a need to know basis only.
 Within the University, such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
 Students will be assessed a fee to cover the cost of the background check.
 Furthermore, information obtained from background checks may be included on or with board licensure applications or other regulatory body that requests information from the Drake University College of Pharmacy and Health Sciences.
 Students have the right to request, from the College of Pharmacy and Health Sciences, copies of all documents and other information shared with any regulatory body pertaining to their licensure.

 Chemical Drug Screens

 Students will complete a chemical drug screen prior to entering their senior capstone experiences.
-Because many senior capstone sites require drug screens, information obtained may inhibit students from progressing into the professional program or into rotations.
+Because many senior capstone sites require drug screens, information obtained may inhibit students from progressing into the senior capstone experiences.
 The College will determine the vendor and location of the drug screen.
 Drug screens completed for employment or independently by the student will not be accepted.
 Students will be assessed a fee to cover the cost of the drug screen.
 The drug screen will include a 10-panel drug screen with point of custody through an outside vendor.
 The results of the drug screen will be shared within and outside the University on a need to know basis only.
-Within the University such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
+Within the University, such results will be available only to those school officials with a legitimate educational or security purpose for accessing the information.
 Initial positive screens will undergo medical review by the vendor.
-Any confirmed positive findings, will be handled under the Chemical Dependency Policy of the College.
+Any confirmed positive findings will be handled under the Chemical Dependency Policy of the College.
 Results of drug screens will only be forwarded to the site if information exists that may affect the student's placement at the site.
 Experiential sites may request and complete additional drug screens.
 Information obtained in drug screens may inhibit students from completing senior capstone experiences, thus delaying or hindering graduation.

 Increasingly, College faculty and administrators are using electronic means to disseminate information to and communicate with students.
 This information may be important and/or time-sensitive.
 Thus, the expectations of the College are that: